exercism/configlet/README.md

   -u, --update                 Prompt to write formatted files -y, --yes                    Auto-confirm the prompt from --update

+Options for info:
+  -o, --offline                Do not update the cached 'problem-specifications' data

 Options for sync:
   -e, --exercise <slug>        Only operate on this exercise -o, --offline                Do not update the cached 'problem-specifications' data